Tell Jeff Sessions: Domestic Violence Victims Need Asylum

 After the attack, her abuser’s family blamed Aracely for his death and threatened to kill her and her family.
 She tried escaping to another part of Honduras, but his family found her there.

 Aracely's only chance to stay alive was to flee to the United States, where she was granted asylum.
-But now, Attorney General Sessions is rethinking long-settled policy that allows women like Aracely to be granted safety in the U.S.
+But under the new directive, victims like her won't be able to seek safety here.

 Join us in telling Sessions that victims of severe domestic violence deserve a chance at safety on our shores.